abygtm/abygtm/README.md

 - 📫 How to reach me: message me.
 - 😄 Pronouns:
 - ⚡ Fun fact: You should really try reading manga in this life.

-I have done my masters in Physics ( specialization in Quantum Cryptography).
-I like to read manga, online games, learning new things, challenges.